Pre-Arrival Information for Research Scholars, Faculty and Staff

 H-4, TD and O-3 dependents may NOT work in the U.S. unless they obtain a position for which a separate work visa can be issued for them.

-Children entering kindergarten and those entering the first grade who are new to the Memphis City Schools must present the following documents in order to register:
+Children entering kindergarten and those entering the first grade who are new to the Shelby County Schools must present the following documents in order to register:

 • birth certificate

-• proof of recent medical examination (last six months) in English
+• proof of recent medical examination (within the last 12 months) in English

 • 2 proofs of parent's/legal guardian's residence (utility bill, lease agreement, etc.)

 Children are usually assigned to the school closest to their home, so you might want to consider this fact when choosing a place to live.
-Ask your sponsor for advice.
-If you will be living outside the Memphis city limits, your child may go to a Shelby County school (Memphis is located within Shelby County); call the Shelby County Board of Education for more information: 901-325-7900.
+Ask your department for advice.
 In addition, there are several private schools in the Memphis area.

 Checklist